GeminiCCCC/SystemDesign/README.md

 f. reverse proxy is comparing with forward proxy, where forward proxy exists on the client side and reverse proxy exists on the server side

+g.
+LB/reverse proxy secures the backend web servers from attack, as the only network connections they need to open are from the secure LB